Vienna with Kids: Palaces, Pastries and the Prater

 - Vienna City Card.
 This pass includes unlimited public transit and discounts at major attractions.
 Children under six ride free on public transport, and children under 15 ride free on Sundays, public holidays, and during Vienna school holidays.

 - Pack lunches for palace days.
-Schonbrunn and the Prater are full-day outings, and buying food on-site adds up fast.
+Schoenbrunn and the Prater are full-day outings, and buying food on-site adds up fast.
 Pack sandwiches and snacks, and save restaurant meals for dinner.

 - Free attractions.
 The Prater park itself costs nothing to enter.
 Many churches with extraordinary architecture are free.
 The Danube Island offers free swimming and cycling in summer.
 Several museums offer free entry for children under a certain age.